fvandonkelaar/Fvandonkelaar.github.io/_pages/travel.md

 ---
 layout: archive
-title: "When not in Zurich (or NL)"
+title: "When not in Zurich"
 permalink: /travel/
 author_profile: true
 ---